jairo-litman/cidoka-lang/readme.md

 Expressions produce values.
 These values can be reused in other expressions and combined with the statements listed in the previous section in order to bind an expression to a variable or return an expression...

-BoludoLang supports both infix and prefix expressions.
+Cidoka supports both infix and prefix expressions.

 **Let Statements**